tacticdemonic/sb-logger-extension/sb-logger-extension/INSTALL.md

 ## Troubleshooting

 **Extension not appearing after installation?**
-- Make sure you selected the correct folder (`sb-logger-extension`)
+- Make sure you selected the correct folder (`surebet-helper-extension`)
 - Check that Developer Mode is enabled
 - Try restarting your browser